allpassportstamps/allpassportstamps.github.io/_posts/2023-03-24-Japan-Cherry-Blossom.md

 I went on a day trip to Nara and a separate day trip to Kobe.

 Nara is of course famous for the bowing deer.
 They are everywhere and very aggressive.
-The vendors all sell the rice crackers, and the deer are polite and persistent.
+The vendors all sell the rice crackers.
+The deer are polite but persistent.

 ![nara]({{site.baseurl}}/assets/img/japan/nara.jpeg){:width="50%"}![nara2]({{site.baseurl}}/assets/img/japan/nara2.jpeg){:width="50%"}

-Kobe is famous for its wagyu, and I waited more than 1.5 hours at a restaurant to experience it.
-The beef melts inside your mouth - like drinking down melted cheese.
+Kobe is famous for its wagyu.
+I waited more than 1.5 hours at a restaurant for lunch to experience it.
+The beef just melts as soon as it comes inside your mouth, like drinking down melted cheese.

 ![kobe]({{site.baseurl}}/assets/img/japan/kobe.jpeg){:width="50%"}![kobe2]({{site.baseurl}}/assets/img/japan/kobe2.jpeg){:width="50%"}

 ![kobe3]({{site.baseurl}}/assets/img/japan/kobe3.jpeg){:width="50%"}

-I had a very very close call, getting lost in Osaka, for my bus to Tokyo.
+I had a very very close call, getting lost in Osaka, arriving to my bus to Tokyo.
 Fortunately, I made it :)

 There's still so much of Japan left for me to explore, and I'm certain I'll be back!